Radors/TPApi/README.md

+## TPApi

-#### TPApi is the backend for MatPerspektiv.se
+TPApi is the backend for MatPerspektiv.se

-This API listens at two separate endpoints:
+There are two separate endpoints:

 #### /food/search/basic
 • Very simple endpoint that does not actively engage any external dependencies nor any meaningful computational workload.

 #### /food/search/embeddings
 • Utilizes Embeddings from a state-of-the-art model to compare semantic meaning.
-• This endpoint acts as a slower "backup" and finds results which have **not** already been found by the basic search.
+• This endpoint acts as a slower "backup" and finds results which have not already been found by the basic search.

+---
-#### Responsibilities related to the endpoint "/food/search/embeddings":
+#### Responsibilities of /food/search/embeddings:
 1. Accept request containing a search query.
 2. Send request to OpenAIs Large Embedding Model 3 to transform the query into a vector.
    This vector is an array of 3072 floats.